CausalInference/pygformula/docs/source/Specifications/Censoring event.rst

     * - Arguments
       - Description
     * - censor_name
       - (Optional) A string specifying the name of the censoring variable in obs_data.
+Only applicable when using inverse probability weights to estimate the natural course means / risk from the observed data.
     * - censor_model
       - (Optional) A string specifying the model statement for the censoring variable.
+Only applicable when using inverse probability weights to estimate the natural course means / risk from the observed data.
     * - ipw_cutoff_quantile
-      - (Optional) A percentile by which to truncate inverse probability weights.
+      - (Optional) Percentile value for truncation of the inverse probability weights.
     * - ipw_cutoff_value
-      - (Optional) A cutoff value by which to truncate inverse probability weights.
+      - (Optional) Absolute value for truncation of the inverse probability weights.

-Users may specify a cutoff value (in the argument ‘‘ipw_cutoff_quantile’’) or a cutoff quantile (in the argument ‘‘ipw_cutoff_value’’) to truncate inverse probability weight.
+Users can also specify a percentile value (in the argument ‘‘ipw_cutoff_quantile’’) or an absolute value (in the argument ‘‘ipw_cutoff_value’’) to truncate inverse probability weight.